Guatemala: Real LRIF-01/Coban

 Complaint

 In October 2014, CAO received a complaint from community members residing near the Santa Rita project, a 23-megawatt hydro-electric power plant on the Río Icbolay in Alta Verapaz, Guatemala.
-The project is managed by a local development company, Hidroeléctrica Santa Rita (“HSR”), which is partly owned by Latin Renewables Infrastructure Fund (“the Fund”), a financial intermediary.
-IFC made an equity investment in the Fund in 2012, and thus, is exposed to the Santa Rita project.
+The project is managed by a local development company, Hidroeléctrica Santa Rita (“HSR”), which is partly owned by Latin Renewables Infrastructure Fund.

-The complaint was submitted by two local organizations, Colectivo Madre Selva and the Consejo de Pueblos de Tezulutlan on behalf of several communities downstream and upstream of the Santa Rita project.
-The complainants raise concerns regarding a range of environmental and social issues related to the project.
-They allege that the project did not meet IFC’s consultation requirements for free, prior, and informed consent.
-They are concerned that HSR has not addressed their concerns regarding the project’s design and has not considered its potential for adverse impacts on local water sources.
-They fear that the project will compromise their ability to generate income and to sustain their livelihoods.
-Further, they assert that their opposition to the project has been met with violence, repression, and criminalization of community leaders.
-The complainants have requested that their individual names be kept confidential.
+The complaint was submitted by two local organizations, Colectivo Madre Selva and the Consejo de Pueblos de Tezulutlan, on behalf of several communities downstream and upstream of the Santa Rita project, citing the project’s failure to comply with IFC’s free, prior and informed consent (FPIC) consultation requirements and ignored their concerns about its design and potential negative impacts on local water sources.
+They feared the project would harm their income and livelihoods and claimed that their opposition led to violence, repression, and the criminalization of community leaders.

-CAO’s investigation report was released on October 30, 2017.
-In its report, CAO made several non-compliance findings in relation to IFC’s review and supervision of its investment in the Fund and the Santa Rita project.
+In October 2017, CAO published its Investigation Report.
+The investigation made several non-compliance findings in relation to IFC’s review and supervision of its investment in LRIF and the Santa Rita project:

-IFC’s Supervision post review of Santa Rita project
+1. IFC’s Supervision Post-review of Santa Rita Project

-Over four years after IFC’s disbursement to the Fund, the road block in Monte Olivo remains in place.
-In this context, CAO finds that IFC did not sufficiently engage with the Fund to address the rising tensions, violent incidents, and serious allegations of E&S impacts raised by local community members and their representatives.
-CAO also finds that the prevalence of community opposition was sufficient for IFC to require a reevaluation of the applicability of its Indigenous Peoples standards to the project.
+Over four years after IFC's disbursement to LRIF, the roadblock remained.
+CAO’s investigation found that IFC did not adequately engage with LRIF to address rising tensions, violent incidents, and serious E&S impact allegations from the community.
+CAO also noted that community opposition should have prompted IFC to reevaluate the applicability of its Indigenous Peoples standards to the project.

-More broadly, CAO’s findings raise questions as to the effectiveness of IFC’s control over compliance when it comes to the application of its E&S standards to high risk financial Intermediary investments.
+More broadly, CAO’s findings raised questions as to the effectiveness of IFC’s control over compliance when it comes to the application of its E&S standards to high-risk Financial Intermediary (FI) investments.

-CAO released its first compliance monitoring report in August 2019.
-Since IFC made its investment in the Fund, IFC has strengthened their internal procedures for appraising and supervising FI investments.
-In response to CAO’s investigation report, IFC noted improvements it has made regarding fund selection, disclosure and supervision of fund subprojects, legal requirements for E&S non-compliance, and contextual risk analysis.
-However, IFC’s response did not commit to take any action with its client regarding project level issues raised by the complainants.
+In August 2019, CAO released its First Compliance Monitoring Report.
+The report found that IFC has improved its internal procedures for appraising and supervising FI investments since its investment in LRIF.
+In response to CAO’s investigation, IFC highlighted enhancements in fund selection, disclosure and supervision of fund subprojects, legal requirements for E&S non-compliance, and contextual risk analysis.
+However, IFC did not commit to addressing the project-level issues raised by the complainants with its client.

-Since the release of the investigation report, on the basis of its supervision activities, IFC has determined that the Fund’s E&S performance has improved and is now satisfactory.
-IFC has not documented engagement with the Fund on the HSR project, or issues related to the impacts of the project as raised in the complaint.
-In this context, CAO notes that: (a) the complainants continued assertions that residual project impacts remain unaddressed; and (b) the Fund owns a controlling share in the project.
-While IFC’s supervision documentation summarizes the history of the HSR project and the complaint to CAO, IFC has not adequately supervised the Fund to ensure that it has assessed residual project impacts and, as appropriate, minimized, compensated for or otherwise remedied them in accordance with IFC’s Sustainability Policy (para.
-6) and Performance Standard 1 (paras.
-4 & 14).
+Since the investigation's release, IFC determined that LRIF’s E&S performance had improved to a satisfactory level.
+However, IFC had not documented engagement with LRIF on the HSR project or the issues raised in the complaint.
+CAO’s monitoring report noted that the complainants still claimed residual project impacts were unaddressed and that LRIF owns a controlling share in the project.
+Although IFC’s supervision documentation covered the Santa Rita project's history and the complaint to CAO, IFC had not adequately supervised LRIF to ensure assessment and appropriate mitigation or compensation for residual project impacts in line with IFC’s Sustainability Policy and PS1.

 Status